suvit/lfs-criterion-extra/README.md

 **lfs_criterion_extra** to INSTALLED_APPS before **lfs** app.
 This is because, this app overwrite lfs templates.

-After that you needed to app tables in db.
+After that you needed to add tables in db

     python manage.py syncdb